 An examination for seasonality may be as simple as reviewing year-over-year percent change and moving on.
-However, there are times when the percent change is so great that it requires additional explanation.
-For example, a revenue increase of 10% or more in any month is something worth looking into.
-Anything less than 10% can readily be explained away by a great sales effort, but more than that is probably being influenced externally.
+However, there are times when the percent change is so significant that it requires additional explanation.

 Use a Monthly Cash Flow Model

-A solid understanding of the hotel financial statements and market seasonality is a critical first step.
-However, it doesn’t mean a whole lot if you’re still working with a financial model that doesn’t correctly capture seasonality.
-This leaves you open to a variety of risks during the investment period.
+A solid review of financial statements and market dynamics is a critical first step to neutralize seasonality.
+Still, it doesn’t mean a whole lot if you’re working with an annual financial model.
+Your model needs to be flexible enough to capture cash flow nuances.

 Convert Annual Operating Proforma